evansowen/Data-Visualization-Final-Shiny-App/README.md

 # DataVizWork-Shiny-App

-Developed a functional shiny application to explore salary gender bias amongst various college majors (https://owen-evans.shinyapps.io/EvansOwen_DSA5200_FinalProject/)
+As part of my Data Visualization course at Merrimack College I developed a functional shiny application to explore salary gender bias amongst various college majors

-Utilized a recent college majors salary survey to explore possible gender biases in starting salary for various college majors.
-The major intent was to determine whether gender starting salary bias was dependent on choice of college major.
+(https://owen-evans.shinyapps.io/EvansOwen_DSA5200_FinalProject/)

-Work indicated that gender-gap in starting salary was evident and exacerbated for STEM related college majors.
+This Shiny application was based upon data obtained from the American Community Survey 2010-2012 Public Use Microdata Series.
+This dataset provides information on the starting salaries, unemployment rate and underemployment rates for recent college graduates from 2010-2012.
+The intent of the Shiny app was to provide the reader a high level of interactivity via the generation of detailed plotly outputs.
+The application allows one to explore the

 #